unlight/asmt-javascript-questions/README.md

 - What is better delegate task or responsibilty?
 - Client said “This new feature should be done today?”, but you understand you’ll need a week to finish it.
 What will you do?
 - Imagine one of your colleagues has written some code that you don't agree with.
 What will you do?
+- If a member of your team makes mistakes, delivers buggy code, make delays, what actions would you take?

 ### Agile Scrum Kanban
 - What is scrum methodology?